zlfn/rust-gb/README.md

 In the long run, I hope to write LLVM backend for z80 (sm83), and include it in Rust's Tier 3 list.
 This will dramatically simplify the build chain.

 ## Why use Rust instead of C or ASM?
-1. Rust provides higher-level and better grammer than C.
+1. Rust provides higher-level and better grammar than C.
 2. Rust's memory stability and strict types help you avoid to write incorrect code (even on a small device).
 3. Putting everything aside, it's fun!